sharat87/sharats.me/content/posts/2020-01-26_working-with-strings-in-python.md

 ---
 title: Working with Strings in Python
-tags: [programming, python, reference, tutorial]
+tags: [python, programming, reference, tutorial]
 desc: >
     Everything you need handy as a quick reference when working with strings in Python.
 A complement to the official documentation.